thobbiz/thobbiz/README.md

 ### **Thobbiz**
 low-level nerd
-Generalist at heart, specialist by necessity.
+generalist at heart, specialist by necessity.

 ---